 Bring batteries to test toys, measurement and measuring tape if you’re buying furniture, socks and clorox wipes to try on shoes.
 Most bins stores don’t have fitting rooms so make sure you have measurements and sizes handy.

 Inspect the clothing

 Most of the items are in excellent condition, they just need a home!
 However, always inspect the item front to back.
 I like to lay the item flat and check for stains and rips.
 Always check the seams and turn it inside-out.

 Take it one bin at a time, fold the items neatly in your cart so you don’t feel overwhelmed by everything piling up.
 Figure out which bins are worth a beeline and which ones are worth skipping over.
-For example, I head straight to women’s clothing and furniture first.
-I save books and housewares for last, and skip over toys and puzzles.
-Before you check out, inspect the items one more time as you lay them on the counter at the register.
+For example, I head to housewares and women’s clothing first.
+I save toys and books for last.

 How to clean your purchases

 Wash whatever you can in super hot water.
 Use Lysol and Clorox Wipes for furniture, books, toys, etc. You can rent steamers from your local hardware store to deep clean soft furniture.
 Click here for tips on how to clean your thrift store purchases.

 Please go to the Instagram Feed settings page to create a feed.

 Love thrifting?
 Then you’ll love our podcast!
 Thanks, it’s Thrifted is a podcast about secondhand shopping hosted by two treasure-hunting friends, Dina & Shannon.